Tommy Walsh (Kerry footballer): Return to the Kerry team

 Kerry recalled Walsh for the 2015 National Football League.
 He played in six of Kerry's games in the Springs.
-He played his first Munster championship game since the 2009 when he came on as a sub in the semi-final win over Tipperary.
+He played his first Munster SFC game since the 2009 when he came on as a sub in the semi-final win over Tipperary.
 He later lined out in the All-Ireland quarter-final win over Kildare.
-He played in four of Kerry's 2016 National Football League campaign, but left the panel before the start of the championship.
+He played in four of Kerry's 2016 National Football League fixtures, but left the panel before the start of the championship.
 Selector Mikey Sheehy later admitted this was a mistake, saying "we kind of threw him in at the deep end".

 In September 2018, veteran Kerry forward Kieran Donaghy retired.
-The same week Walsh scored 2–2 in a county championship meeting with Dr Crokes.
+The same week, Walsh scored 2–2 in a county championship meeting with Dr Crokes.
 In October 2018, Walsh told an interviewer: "I think it's unlikely that I'll play for Kerry again".

 Peter Keane took over as Kerry manager in late 2018.
 He phoned Walsh.
-Walsh helped Kerry reach the 2019 All-Ireland Senior Football Championship Final.
+Walsh helped Kerry reach the 2019 All-Ireland SFC final.
 A substitute against Dublin, the drawn game was the first time in a decade that he played in the decider.
 Almost as soon as he came on, Walsh set up a vital Kerry goal for Killian Spillane.

+Walsh retired from inter-county football in 2021 and from the game entirely in 2025.